Welcome to CPMP ADHD

-We are a registered charity run by volunteers, supporting parents and carers of children and young people with the neuro-developmental condition Attention Deficit Hyperactive Disorder (ADHD).
+We are a registered charity run by volunteers, providing support and information to parents and carers of children and young people diagnosed with the neuro-developmental condition Attention Deficit Hyperactive Disorder (ADHD).

 We aim to raise awareness and reduce the stigma surrounding ADHD, whilst providing a support network for parents and carers of children with ADHD in St Helens and the surrounding areas.

 Check out our blog page for all our latest news.

 Parent and Carer Group Meetings

 We are back to face to face meetings.

 All going well our parent carer meeting for the rest of 2023 will be:

 Venue: The Millennium Centre, St Helens (Click for Map)